MuffinTastic/TreeEngine/Docs/Modules & Systems.md

 ### Behavior

 Ultimately, modules access all globally accessible systems through the static [`Sys` struct](/Source/Tree.NativeCommon/sys.h).
+This contains getters that return pointers to those systems, implemented as virtual classes.
+Virtual method tables are leveraged to circumvent the need for linking modules at compile-time.

 To load those systems, we have [`SysGroupManager`](/Source/Tree.Launcher/sysgroupmanager.h).
 The manager is itself a system, to make it accessible from all modules.
 If system modules have their own dependencies and wish to load them (for example, if `Tree.Render` wishes to load a DX12 backend from `Tree.Render.DX12`) they may do so through this system.